OSQUAREG/Student-Management-API/README.md

 # Student-Management-API (SM-API)

-This is a [Student Management API](https://student-management-api.herokuapp.com/) built with Flask (Python)
+This is a [Student Management API](https://student-management-api.herokuapp.com/) built with Flask RESTX framework in Python.

 **Table of Contents**